-There are many things people do which hurt us and there are things we do which wound other people.
-Some are perhaps more obvious than others, some are clearly worse than others.
+There are many things people do that hurt us, and things we do that wound others.
+Some are perhaps more obvious than others, and some are clearly worse.
 There are two things that I think it is important to remember:

 1. There are no good sins.